-The Middle Suburbs are home to 16 million of the U.S. population.
+The Middle Suburbs are home to about 12.2 million of the U.S. population.
 They feature average education levels — about 27% of the population has at least a bachelor’s degree.
-People living in Middle Suburbs seem to have better access to healthcare than other community types in the American Communities Project (ACP), with only 7% of the population lacking insurance compared to the national average of 13%.
-The Middle Suburbs are also safe places, reporting 150 fewer violent crimes per 100,000 people on average compared to the rest of the country.
-In addition to low crime rates, these places enjoy an elevated sense of community, with 2 additional membership associations per 10,000 people than the national average.
+People living in Middle Suburbs seem to have better access to healthcare than other community types in the American Communities Project, with only 8% of the population lacking insurance compared to the national average of 10%.
+The broadband access rate is 86%, just a point below the national average.
+Voter turnout sits at 69%, just above the national average.